DATA SCIENCEHPCINDUSTRIESBLOGCONTACT US

 CA Port Data Interoperability Grant Program: The proposal submission window closed Feb.
-8. Awards will be announce Feb.
+8. Awards will be announced Feb.
 26

 We passed a big milestone last week with the CA Port Data Interoperability Grant Program.
 After providing draft feedback on proposals (the first time in the nation that such a grant program has included a feedback stage), the proposal submission window closed on Feb 8th.
 We will officially announce the awards on Feb 26th.